bips-hb/datatrain_workshop_ml/README.md

 * Machine: Boosting

 - Hands-on:
+  - Introduce more mlr3 premade tasks, switch to spam task
+  - CV-based model evaluation
+    - Introduce with kknn and rpart
   - Forests and Boosting
-  - CV-based model evaluation
-  - Comparing RF and xgboost, maybe with single trees and kNN as reference?
+  - Comparing RF and xgboost with kNN and trees?

 ### Day 2, morning